GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Mini Tank
 - equipped with a machine gun and a grenade launcher
 - rolls around slowly while the controller operates it from cover at medium range
-- occasionally holds still and begins spinning a laser dazzler around in a circle, blinding any enemies caught by it
+- occasionally holds still and begins spinning a laser dazzler around in a circle, blinding anyone looking at it
 - both treads can be destroyed, making it stop moving and causing its controller to come to repair it
 - when less than half HP, it will go back to its controller for repairs
 - killing the controller will cause it to go haywire while looking for a target